 Nearly all modern cars have four brake rotors, eight brake pads and four brake calipers.
 After pinpointing the cause of the noise, the brakes are replaced as an axle set, which means front brakes or rear brakes.
 Once brakes make noise, the brake rotor must also be replaced.

 Once a noise is found to be coming from the power steering system, the leak must then be located.
 The power steering fluid system consists of the power steering pump, power steering reservoir, power steering rack, power steering cooler, and multiple hoses.
 Any of these parts can leak and cause a problem.
-Once the leak is found, the part will need to be replaced.
+Once the leak is found, you’ll want to schedule an appointment for repair.

 Are there any steps drivers can take to prevent these from happening in the first place?